Ten of the best must do activities in CornwallBack to latest posts

 4.Cycle the Camel Trail

-This is the perfect family activity, largely because, as an old railway line, it’s a relatively flat 18 mile trail (so it’s great for all ages) and also because the route takes in places like Wenfordbridge, Bodmin, Wadebridge and Padstow – making it ideal to stop off for refreshments along the way.
+The Camel Trail is the perfect family activity, largely because, as an old railway line, it’s a relatively flat 18 mile trail (so it’s great for all ages) and also because the route takes in places like Wenfordbridge, Bodmin, Wadebridge and Padstow – making it ideal to stop off for refreshments along the way.

 Plus there’s no need to bring a bike with you – you can easily hire them once you get here.